Really excited about this piece in 5×5 Literary Magazine – a creative jewel!

 Cotton shits wrinkles.

 My poem “4:20 am” published in the weekly Avocet – a magazine focusing on nature and all its breathtaking wonder.

-and the link to the Avocet if you’d like to submit writing to this important publication for Mother Earth
+Avocet link if you’d like to submit writing to this important publication for Mother Earth

 frost creeps into the holes of my old moccasins

 the taffy-stretched shadow of a red sunset maple

 reaches across the dark grass

 I peek through my eyelashes